PRESENTING a LOVELY 19C Dutch Baroque Brass 2 Tier 12 Branch Chandelier.

 The major exponents of the mid-17th century, Jacob van Campen and Pieter Post, adopted de Keyser’s forms for such eclectic elements as giant-order pilasters, gable roofs, central pediments, and vigorous steeples.
 Brought together in a coherent combination, these stylistic developments anticipated Wren’s Classicism.
 The most ambitious constructions of the period included the seats of self-government in Amsterdam (1646) and Maastricht (1658), designed by Campen and Post, respectively.
 On the other hand, the residences of the House of Orange are closer to a typical burgher mansion than to a royal palace.
 Two of these, Huis ten Bosch and Mauritshuis, are symmetrical blocks with large windows, stripped of ostentatious Baroque flourishes.
 The same austerely geometrical effect is achieved without great cost or pretentious effects at the stadholder’s summer residence of Het Loo.

 The Dutch Republic was one of the great powers of 17th-century Europe and its influence on European architecture was by no means negligible.
 Dutch architects were employed on important projects in Northern Germany, Scandinavia and Russia, disseminating their ideas in those countries.
 The Dutch colonial architecture, once flourishing in the Hudson River Valley and associated primarily with red-brick gabled houses, may still be seen in Willemstad, Curaçao, although painted with more varied colors.

-IN PERFECT CONDITION !!
+IN GREAT CONDITION WITH

-LOVELY NATURAL PATINA CONSISTENT WITH AGE !!
+LOVELY NATURAL PATINA CONSISTENT WITH AGE!

 19C Dutch Baroque Brass 2 Tier 12 Branch Chandelier